Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Glueballs in Quark and Chromon Model: Chromoballs

-In the preceding paper we have outlined how we can construct the glueballs with chromons \cite{prd15}.
-The general picture of the glueballs in our model is very similar to the glueballs in the constituent gluon model, so that we can construct color singlet glueballs with $gg$ or $ggg$ \cite{coyne,chan}.
-The difference, of course, is that in our case there are two types of gluons, and only the six chromons which carry the color charge could become the constituent gluons.
-This is because the other two gluons (the neurons) are color neutral.
-So our glueballs could actually be understood as the chromoballs.
+So far we have discussed the theoretical aspects of QCD which are exact.
+From now on we discuss their applications which inevitably contains approximations, in particular the quark and chromon model in more detail.
+We first provide more argument for the quark and chromon model.
+In the constituent gluon model the gauge invariant combinations of the octet gluons, $g\bg$ or $ggg$, have been thought to form the glueballs.
+This is because all gluons are treated equally in this model.

+As we have pointed out this has a critical defect.
+Obviously an important role of gluons is to provide the binging force of the colored objects.
+So, if all gluons become the constituent, it is very difficult to explain how they provide the binding.
+In the quark and chromon model, however, only the chromons become the constituent gluon.
+This is because only the chromons carry the color charge.
+In comparison the neurons, being color neutral, naturally assume the role of the binding gluons.

 To clarify this point we compare the possible Feynman diagrams of two and three chromon interactions shown in Fig. \ref{cball} with the similar Feynman diagrams of neuron interactions shown in Fig. \ref{nball}.
 Clearly Fig. \ref{cball} looks very similar to the Feynman diagrams of $q\bq$ and $qqq$ bound states in the quark model.
-This means that the colored chromons, just like the colored quarks, can become the constituents of hadrons.
+This means that the chromons, just like the quarks, can become the constituents of hadrons.
 In particular, this means that they could form chromoball bound states among themselves.

 On the other hand Fig. \ref{nball} looks totally different from Fig. \ref{cball}.
 Obviously Fig. \ref{nball} looks very much like the photon self-interaction in QED.
 This is because the neurons are not colored, so that they can interact only through the chromon or quark loops.
 So they actually play the role of ``the photons" in QCD whose binding is much weaker than the chromon binding.

-The interesting question is whether the neuron binding is strong enough to form a bound state.
-Since the photons in QED do not form a bound state, we might suppose that the color neutral neurons do not form a bound state either.
-In this case the neurons do not qualify to be the constituent of hadrons.

-This conclusion, however, may be premature and need clarification.
-Although Fig. \ref{nball} tells that the neuron interaction is similar to the photon self-interaction in QED, the QCD coupling is much stronger than the QED coupling.
-So, the fact that the photons do not form a bound state does not guarantee that the neurons do not make bound states.
-Moreover, Fig. \ref{nball} shows that the two neuron interaction actually looks very much like the interaction between two $q\bq$ mesons or two chromoball bound states, and there is no reason why two mesons can not form a bound state.
+This strongly support the quark and chromon model.